zhiyzheng/auto_PPT_gen/README.md

 ## Deployment

-This project is built with Vite and can be easily deployed to any static hosting service (Vercel, Netlify, GitHub Pages, etc.).
+This project is built with Vite and can be easily deployed to any static hosting service。

 ### Build for Production